 Some crashes happen when the driver making the U-turn waits for the light to change to red.
 Under Florida law, drivers facing a green light must first wait for any cars in the intersection to move before proceeding through it themselves.
 In this case, a driver going straight who hits a car already in the intersection may bear a share of the blame.

-Schedule a Free Consultation With Our Fort Walton Beach U-Turn Accident Lawyers
+Schedule a Free Consultation With Our Fort Walton Beach Car Accident Law Firm

 A U-turn accident can result in serious injuries, particularly when they involve a side-impact collision.
 Contact Brannon & Brannon Car Accident & Personal Injury Lawyers to discuss your traffic accident and the compensation we can help you recover for your injuries.